 Sparkling rosé wine is a fabulous way to celebrate anything or nothing at all.
 If you like your bubbles sweet and fruity, Yellow Tail Pink Bubbles is a wallet-friendly wine that is also incredibly easy to find.
 Simply look for the pink label and the brand’s trademark kangaroo.

 This Australian sparkler is an excellent everyday rosé.
 It has an alluring taste of strawberries, lemons, cherries, and tropical fruits.
 It's not too sweet and has more of an off-dry profile with a finish that is refreshingly crisp.
-As one of the cheapest wines available, there's no guilt when you go pink.
+As one of the cheapest wines available, it's easy to go pink.
 Also, if you can’t finish the entire bottle in one sitting, the “zork” wine closure reseals it so the rosé remains fresh and sparkling.

 Best American Sparkling Wine: Korbel Natural California Champagne